adl1995/HIPS-to-Py/documents/application.md

 > * [Thomas Boch](https://github.com/tboch)

 ### Abstract ###
-> Design and create a Python client for Hierarchical Progressive Surveys (HiPS), allows users to view astronomical figures, similar to Google Maps.
+> Design and create a Python client for Hierarchical Progressive Surveys (HiPS), it will extend a Low / High level API for exploring creating WCS/ HEALPix image.
 Currently, there are clients built using HiPS, such as Aladin and Aladin Lite, but they are written in Java and JavaScript, respectively.
-The goal of this project is that for a given World Coordinate System and image size (nx, ny), create a numpy array containing the image by fetching tiles and projecting them onto an image array.
+The goal of this project is that for a given World Coordinate System and image size (nx, ny), create a NumPy array containing the image by fetching tiles and projecting them onto an image array.
 Then features like measuring fluxes and overplotting multi-wavelength data are to be added.
 If everything goes well, I wish to work on HiPS catalogues as well.
 An optional feature is to create a GUI viewer.

 ### Detailed description ###
 Hierarchical progressive surveys (HiPS) utilizes the HEALPix framework for mapping a sphere (in our case, part of a sky) and compiles / transforms it into tiles and pixels.
-HiPS emphasizes on usability and thus tries to abstract the scientific details (while preserving them).
-This can be further built upon for statistical analysis of large datasets.
-For this project, a HiPS Python client is to be implemented which will enable users to view / explore astronomical figures.
-HiPS data is stored in the form of catalogues (TSV), or tiles (PNG, JPG, FITS).
-In the context of this project only tiles are to be retrieved and stitched together to get the final output.
-Some of the current HiPS clients include Aladin Desktop, Aladin Lite (CDS), MIZAR, ESAsky, and JUDO2.
+For this project, a HiPS Python client is to be implemented which will enable users to create WCS and HEALPix images.
+Functionality for exploring HiPS information will also be available.

 The goal of this project would be to create a new HiPS client under ``astropy/hips``.
 However, this would run purely on Python.
 The **main dependencies** for this software are: